icco/coffee_shop/docs/notes.md

 Thoughts on my file representation.

  * I need to have multiple files open at the same time, and multiple buffers with text in them.
- * when do buffers transform into files?
+ * When do buffers transform into files?
- * is filename and text enough for a file?
+ * Is filename and text enough for a file?
 I think it is...
- * should I save on text change or on a timer?
+ * Should I save on text change or on a timer?
 Both are easy...
    * <http://doc.trolltech.com/3.3/qtextedit.html>
    * <http://doc.trolltech.com/4.2/qtimer.html>
  * Shawn brought up the point that find/replace could be a bit of a bitch, but there was an algorithm we talked about in 349 that would be helpful.